MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/administering-apps/using-ant/index.md

 You can use the **mfpadm** Ant task on a different computer than the one on which you installed MobileFirst Server.

 * Copy the file **product\_install\_dir/MobileFirstServer/mfp-ant-deployer.jar** to the computer.
-* Make sure that a supported version of Apache Ant and a Java™ runtime environment are installed on the computer.
+* Make sure that a supported version of Apache Ant and a Java runtime environment are installed on the computer.

 To use the **mfpadm** Ant task, add this initialization command to the Ant script: